The Perfect Everest Base Camp Packing List [2022]

 Hand Sanitizer

-You’re probably thinking the same thing I did – you’ll have wet wipes to clean your hands so why do you also need hand sanitizer?
+You’re probably thinking the same thing I did.
+You’ll have wet wipes to clean your hands, so why do you also need hand sanitizer?

-Hand sanitizer is great for when you’re trekking – you’ll want something that is easily accessible and fits into the mesh pockets of your day pack.
+Hand sanitizer is great for when you’re trekking.
+You’ll want something that is easily accessible and fits into the mesh pockets of your day pack.

 Shampoo (multi-purpose)

-To save space and to stick to your weight requirements, I recommend that you decanter your shampoo into a small container and use this as your handwash as well as body, face and hair wash for the 2 days you’re able to shower.
+You can use this as your handwash as well as body, face, and hair wash for the 2 days you’re able to shower.

-Towel
+Microfibre Towel

 A microfiber towel is small, light, and affordable and can easily fit into your bag.

-Toilet paper
+1 roll Toilet paper

-Some tea houses and restaurants provide toilet paper, others don’t.
 And while your tour operator may give you with a roll or two, pack an extra one just in case!

-• 4 small packs of tissues
+4 small packs of Tissues

-My nose was running all day, every day!
 Keep these tissues in your day pack because you’ll need them.

 Other toiletries